 - AMD B550: Mid Range Chipset with only the CPU lanes conforming to V4.0.

-Intel has three chipsets at the moment that can support 4.0 SSDs.
+Intel has several chipsets from 500 and 600 Series at the moment that can support 4.0 SSDs.

 - Intel Z590: Premium Chipset – but only CPU lanes conform to PCIe V4.0 – hence it can only support a single V4.0 M.2 slot.